 Flash Point Testers

 According to the US Department of Transportation in CFR49; 173.120, Flash point is the minimum temperature at which a liquid gives off vapor within a test vessel in sufficient concentration to form an ignitable mixture with air near the surface of the liquid.
-Regulation defines the test methods allowed for differing types of liquids and all of our testers fit into one or more of these definitions.
+The regulation defines the test methods allowed for differing types of liquids and all of our testers fit into one or more of these definitions.

-Setaflash is specified by ASTM D1655 and the UK DefStan 91-91 for testing aviation Turbine fuels, Diesel (D975), fuel oil (D396), gas Turbine fuel (D2880), Dxx Biodiesel blends and Kerosine (D3699).
+Setaflash is specified by ASTM D1655 and the UK DefStan 91-91 for testing aviation Turbine fuels, Diesel (D975), fuel oil (D396), Gas Turbine fuel (D2880), Dxx Biodiesel blends, and Kerosine (D3699).
 It is the only instrument recommended for testing waterborne paints.